Willdotwhite/badlydone.dev/src/pages/Articles/articles/voting-data-science.md

 ```

 Hmm.
 Well those certainly are _different_, but I'm a bit concerned we've gone too far in the other direction; instead of
-biasing towards themes that happened to be seen by lots of people, it looks like we're now biasing towards themes that (
+biasing towards themes that happened to be seen by lots of people, it looks like we're now biasing towards themes that
-by chance) happened to only be seen by a small number of people who really liked the theme.
+(by chance) happened to only be seen by a small number of people who really liked the theme.

 If all votes had been seen by 10, 20, 50 people, then I'd be a bit more relaxed about this.
 But two +5 votes defining
 the "best theme" doesn't quite add up; we've swung too far in the other direction.

 Maybe we can adjust for how many votes each theme got?

+---

 ### Attempt The Second-Point-Two: Weighted Average Score